 Before you head into terrain that you know will be sloppy, check in with your CFMOTO ATV’s tires to make sure they’re up for the task.
 Our blog on the subject has everything you need to know!

 Going too fast or too slow up or down a steep slope can cause you to pitch backward or forward, rolling your machine and potentially causing a serious injury.
 Our two cents: leave the big climbs for future rides.
 They’re not something beginners should attempt, as they require finesse and the knowledge of your machine that can only be acquired via experience.

-Loading your ATV or side-by-side into the back of a truck for the first time may seem easy and danger free, but if you’re not careful, you could get seriously injured.
-As experienced riders know, you should never ride your off road vehicle up the ramp into the bed of the trunk.
-Because the incline is so steep, ATVs can easily flip backward and trap you underneath.
+Loading your ATV or side-by-side into the back of a truck for the first time may seem easy and danger-free, but if you’re not careful, you could get seriously injured.
+As experienced riders know, you should never ride your off-road vehicle up the ramp into the bed of the trunk; because the incline is so steep, ATVs can easily flip backward and trap you underneath.

 To properly load your machine and reduce the risk of injury, you should set up a stool next to the ramp and walk the machine up the ramp from the side.

 CFMOTO ATVs and CFMOTO Side by Sides: Feature-Rich, Beginner-Friendly Vehicles